On knot types of clean Lagrangian intersections in $T^*\mathbb{R}^3$: Introduction

 \

 \textbf{Organization of paper.} In Section \ref{sec-clean}, we will see how to find a Lagrangian cobordism from a Lagrangian submanifold in the cotangent bundle which intersects the zero section cleanly.
 We will also study in Subsection \ref{subsec-Floer} what the Floer cohomology tells us about clean Lagrangian intersections.
-In Section \ref{sec-DGA}, we review the construction of the Chekanov-Eliashberg DGA with coefficients in the group ring, and define a DGA map associated to an exact Lagrangian cobordism.
-Then, together with the observations in the former section, we prove Theorem \ref{thm-intro-DGA}.
-In Section \ref{sec-knot}, by using known results about the framed knot DGA, we prove several restrictions on knots in $\R^3$ which appear as clean intersections with exact Lagrangian submanifolds in $T^*\R^3$.
-Section \ref{sec-proof} is devoted to proving Proposition \ref{prop-DGA-ori} about the orientations of moduli spaces.
+In Section \ref{sec-DGA}, we review the construction of the Chekanov-Eliashberg DGA with coefficients in the integral group ring, and define a DGA map associated to an exact Lagrangian cobordism.
+Some technical arguments, especially on the orientations of moduli spaces are left to Appendix \ref{sec-proof}.
+In Section \ref{sec-knot}, we introduce the knot DGA and the augmentation variety of knots and prove Theorem \ref{thm-intro-aug}.
+By using known results about the augmentation variety, we deduce Theorem \ref{thm-intro-unknot}, \ref{thm-intro-trefoil} and \ref{thm-intro-torus}.
+In Appendix \ref{sec-proof}, we fix orientations of moduli spaces and prove Theorem \ref{thm-DGA-map} about the DGA map over the integral group rings.

 \begin{acknow} The author would like to thank his supervisor Kei Irie for reading the draft and making valuable comments, and Tomohiro Asano for helpful discussion on Proposition \ref{prop-Floer}.
+He also appreciates the referees for informing him of the results of \cite{GP, SW} and for many comments which correct and improve the arguments in the article, especially in Appendix \ref{sec-proof}.
 This work was supported by JST, the establishment of university fellowships towards the creation of science technology innovation, Grant Number JPMJFS2123.
-The author is currently supported by JSPS KAKENHI Grant Number JP23KJ1238. \end{acknow}
+The author is also supported by JSPS KAKENHI Grant Number JP23KJ1238. \end{acknow}